Greece: Port Police Protocol

 Details: Arrival/Documents.

 Arrive in a port of entry (see map above) and report to the port police office.
 All vessels should carry their Registration Certificate, and a Greek language certificate of insurance for third party cover.
 Rarely, an International Certificate of Competence (ICC) may be asked for.
 All vessels should carry or create a crew list on request, which will include nationalities, passport numbers and dates of birth.
-Non-EU crews should report to immigration for an entry visa - please remember that your personal visa is likely to be valid for only 90 days.

 All EU (including Greek) leisure vessels over 10m (GNTO implies 7m) will be issued a Greek 'DEKRA(€30) — an official log of entry and exit from ports, loosely translated as a Private Pleasure Maritime Document or Bulletin.
 This is valid for 60 entries - enough for up to three years unless you're a chronic stamp collector.